 In this alternate What if...?, Aries stands up to Norman Osborn days before Siege, and Norman has Sentry kill him there and then.
 This gives Sentry time to regain his power before the fight at Asgard.
 This leads to Sentry having enough power to kill the Avengers and anyone who stands in his way.
 Doctor Doom tries to counter Sentry by using Emma Frost to prove to him that Bullseye killed his wife under orders from Norman.
-But instead of just turning on Norman this act releases the Void from inside Sentry and the Void kills Norman then takes over the rest of the world.
+But instead of just turning on Norman, this act releases the Void from inside Sentry, and the Void kills Norman before taking over the rest of the world.

 Marvel Team Up Vol 3 # 15 (Reality - 6215)